 And while serendipity is a blessing, getting home safe and sound, having grown and achieved more than you set out to is probably the reason you decided to take a gap year in the first place.

 There are many organizations out there that offer gap year programming.
 But the truth is, many of them haven’t been vetted by an unbiased third party.
-The American Gap Association has been recognized by the US Department of Justice and the Federal Trade Commission as the standards setting organization of the gap year industry.
-They set the standards for not only risk management and safety, but also the quality of the experiential education programming, as well as a range of other variables, including how these organizations treat their field staff.
+The Gap Year Association has been recognized by the US Department of Justice and the Federal Trade Commission as the standards-setting organization of the gap year industry.
+They set the standards for not only risk management and safety but also the quality of the experiential education programming, as well as a range of other variables, including how these organizations treat their field staff.
 It’s a holistic auditing of the entire organization.

 “The highest caliber of field leadership, the best degree of office support, and the highest standards of safety.”

 And this matters a lot.
 Think about it, in your lifetime, you’ll probably only have a few opportunities to take a gap year.
 Why waste it on an experience with a lower probability of success in any given area?